-Apart from the negative health issues associated with smoking, there is no reason why you cannot smoke after receiving a treatment of lip fillers.
+Apart from the negative health issues associated with smoking, there is no reason why you cannot smoke after lip fillers.
 Smoking after lip fillers will not affect the outcome of your treatment.
 However, smoking is known to dry out the skin and has been linked to premature ageing, so we would advise you refrain from smoking immediately post-procedure.

-How long after lip fillers can I wear makeup or lipstick?
+How long after lip fillers can I wear lip balm or lipstick?

-There is no medical reason why you cannot apply makeup including lip gloss or lipstick directly after lip fillers.
+There is no medical reason why you cannot apply makeup including lip gloss, lip balm or lipstick directly after lip fillers.
 A treatment can leave the lips feeling slightly tender, so it is recommended that you leave it a day before applying makeup to the treatment area.

 Can you drink alcohol after lip fillers?